OBsmith: LLM-Powered JavaScript Obfuscator Testing: OBsmith Approach

 \paragraph{Timeout Handling.} Randomly generated candidate programs may introduce non-terminating behavior (e.g., \texttt{while(true)}).
 To avoid indefinite execution, OBsmith enforces a strict timeout of 60 seconds.
 If both the original and obfuscated programs exceed this limit, the test case is considered consistent and marked as a pass.
 Otherwise, the discrepancy is recorded as a failure.

-\paragraph{Summary.} By leveraging the original program as an oracle, OBsmith strengthens differential testing with a reliable ground truth.
+\paragraph{Summary.} By leveraging the original program as a reference oracle, OBsmith strengthens differential testing with a reliable ground truth, termed reference-oriented equivalence testing.
 This adaptation enables precise detection of semantic inconsistencies introduced by obfuscation, distinguishing it from traditional approaches that rely on consensus among potentially flawed variants.